 While the responsibility for the pro-active management of risks lies with management (individually and collectively), the responsibility for oversight of risk lies not with an individual, but rather with a management review.
 The Deriv/SERV Board has responsibility for reviewing the overall risk tolerance and to management the responsibility for identifying, assessing, measuring, monitoring, mitigating, and reporting risks through a process of developing individual risk tolerance statements for identified risks.
-Risk tolerance statements provide the overall risk reduction or mitigation objectives for each of the identified risk categories.
+Risk Tolerance Statements provide the overall risk reduction or mitigation objectives for each identified risk category.
 In addition to these objectives, these statements also set out the risk controls and other measures used to manage the risk, and the escalation process.
 At the end of the process, residual risks may be identified for either further management or "acceptance" (which follows an escalation and approval process).